ulmerkott/Pi-Somfy/README.md

 1. While pulling the oscillator from the front, heat up the 3 soldering point on the back with the soldering iron until the oscillator is detached from the board
 1. Clean up the remaining solder mess on bith desoldering braid or a desoldering pump
 1. Now put in the new oscillator (make sure all 3 pins connect through the print) and solder it in again
 1. Solder an antenna to the ANT pad.
-The ideal is a 17 cm solid core wire but almost anything will do the job
+The ideal is a 17 cm solid core wire but almost anything will do the job.
+I used the following [Order] (https://www.ebay.com/itm/10pcs-433MHz-antenna-Helical-antenna-Remote-Control-for-Arduino-Raspberry-pi/372691762881?hash=item56c628fec1:g:kf0AAOxyBPZTgvGe) as I like the outlook, but really anything will do.
+If your Pi is less than 10 ft from the recevier, it may work without antenna.

 And you are done on the mods!